certicky/crowdsourced-geotracker/README.md

 ## Web Frontend

-TODO: The frontend is now implemented yet.
+TODO: The frontend is under construction at the moment.
 * The web should display a map of recent reports in the area.
 The default area displayed should be set according to browser's location.
-* It should be possible to re-wind the time back (using a slider) to see how the report locations changed over time.
+* It should be possible to rewind the time back (using a slider) to see how the report locations changed over time.
+* We'll probably also allow users to report sightings via this web frontend.